Gravity-Matter Sum Rules in models with a single extra-dimension

 The above equation shows that for $n=3$ all $b$-coefficients can be unambiguously traded for $a$-coefficients.
 This special case allows the translation of many of the results for the sum rules of one type of coefficient to the other and vice versa.

-In the next section, we will make use of such relations and definitions to prove sum rules involving $a$- and $b$-coefficients that will be relevant for the physics involving the scattering of gravitons and gravitons pair production. \begin{subsection}{SL Sum Rules} We distinguish two classes of sum rules, dubbed \textit{quadratic} and \textit{linear}: the latter involves the sum of the $a$- and $b$- coefficients while the former involves their squares.
-We will discuss them separately.
-For convenience, the most relevant sum rules and relations needed for the amplitudes are collected in Table~\ref{eq:sumrules}.
+In the next section, we will make use of such relations and definitions to prove sum rules involving $a$- and $b$-coefficients that will be relevant for the physics involving the scattering of gravitons and gravitons pair production. \begin{subsection}{SL Sum Rules} For convenience, the most relevant sum rules and relations needed for the amplitudes are collected in Table~\ref{eq:sumrules}.